 As an intern (summer 2015) and then freelancer (2015-present), I research graphics stories for National Geographic online and in print.
 I work with the magazine's designers, cartographers and illustrators to brainstorm and think through data visualization concepts.
 Then I interview sources and research the information needed to create these graphics, synthesizing and presenting my findings to the magazine's designers.

-During my time with National Geographic, I've researched two award-winning cover stories:
+During my time with National Geographic, I've researched three award-winning cover stories:

 Where They Say Mary (Featured in The Best American Infographics 2016)